 DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

 Azulfidine is a prescription drug approved by the Food and Drug Administration (FDA) to treat ulcerative colitis.
-Azulfidine is also prescribed to treat rheumatoid arthritis, Crohn’s disease, psoriatic arthritis, and spondylitis.
+Azulfidine is also prescribed off-label to treat rheumatoid arthritis, Crohn’s disease, psoriatic arthritis, and spondylitis.
 Azulfidine is also known by its drug name, Sulfasalazine.

 Azulfidine is a disease-modifying antirheumatic drug (DMARD), a type of medication that suppresses the immune system and fights inflammation.
 Scientists do not yet have a good understanding of how Azulfidine works.